eliezerBrasilian/eliezerBrasilian/README.md

-- 👋 Hi, I’m @eliezerBrasilian
+- 👋 Hi, my Name is Eliezer
-- 👀 I’m interested in ...
+- 👀 I like solve problems and i like coding a lot
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript and becoming a FullStack Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for jobs now, and I will get it
-- 📫 How to reach me ...
+- 📫 You can reach me on LinkedIn: https://github.com/eliezerBrasilian

 <!---
 eliezerBrasilian/eliezerBrasilian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.